 What are the AEL contracted measures?

-AEL contracts outline the annual target enrollment and performance measures, also known as contracted measures, which grantees are contractually required to meet each program year.
+AEL grant awards outline the annual target enrollment and performance measures, also known as contracted measures, which grantees are contractually required to meet each program year.
 The AEL contracted measures are as follows:

 Participant enrollment targets